 House System at Broadwater School

-At Broadwater School, students belong to one of three ‘Houses’.
-Each House is led by a Leader of Achievement (Head of House) with six tutor groups in each House.
+At Broadwater School, students belong to one of four ‘Houses’.
+Each House is led by a Head of Year with six tutor groups in each House.
 The tutor groups are a mix of gender and year groups.
 This grouping has a positive impact on the students and ensures excellent pastoral care for all of our students.
 The upper school students do not see the younger students as some ‘alien beings’, rather they see them as individuals with whom they are working.

-Our Leaders of Achievement are Mrs Emma Green (Aquila), Mrs Susan Looseley (Pegasus) and Mr Russell Wait (Phoenix).
+Our Heads of Year are Mrs Emma Green (Aquila), Mr Jonathan Tudor (Noctua), Mrs Susan Looseley (Pegasus) and Mr Russell Wait (Phoenix).

 To find out more about each house, follow the links below: